Archive for May 2017

 Diabetes defines a set of metabolic ailments in that are brought about by abnormally high or low blood sugar.

 The body improperly produces, overly produces, or is unable to processing insulin.
 This imbalance creates many signs and symptoms that many often do not associate with diabetes.
-However, this disease process is nondiscriminatory and can affect Diabetes-Symptoms-in-Womenanyone.
+However, this disease process is nondiscriminatory and can affect anyone.

 Before medical advances receiving the diagnosis of being diabetic was often considered a death sentence.